marksmango-0/Stardew-Mod-Recommendations/README.md

 + [MFM] Witchy Valley SVE 1.1.1
 + Tailor Mouse MFM Component 2.2.4
 + Monthly Mail 1.0.4	Taskmaster	no errors
-+ More Barn and Coop Animals 1.1.1	AairTheGreat	no errors

 + More Rings 1.0.4	spacechase0, ParadigmNomad (sprites)	no errors
-+ NPC Jasper Dialogue Patch 1.3.1	Jonqora (for Lemurkat)	no errors
 + Part of the Community 1.1.6-3	Brandon Marquis Markail Green (Space Baby)	no errors
 + PFMAutomate 1.2.3	Digus	no errors
-+ Pony Weight Loss Program 0.8.2	BadNetCode	no errors

 + Prepare for New Day 1.0.0	igotnousername	no errors
 + Prismatic Tools 1.7.1-unofficial.9-pathoschild	stokastic	no errors
 + Producer Framework Mod 1.5.0